Share Your Expertise

 Like social media platforms Pinterest and Instagram, Slideshare’s success is due to the power of visuals.

 Ah, slide presentations.
-You want to view one of these as much as you want a hole in the head or a severe case of hemorrhoids.
+You want to view one of these as much as you want a hole in the head or a severe case of COVID-19.
 Right?
 Maybe not.

 Incredible as it may sound, they are an effective way to reach prospects via LinkedIn’s sister company and platform, Slideshare.
 It has more than 70 million, business-oriented users.
 Surprisingly, SlideShare has five times more traffic from business owners than Facebook, Twitter, YouTube, and LinkedIn.